-This evaluation contains the components ALC_DVS.2, ATE_DPT.2 and AVA_VAN.5 that are not mutually recognised in accordance with the provisions of the CCRA.
+This evaluation contains the component ALC\DVS.2 that is not mutually recognised in accordance with the provisions of the CCRA.
 For mutual recognition the EAL4 components of these assurance families are relevant.

 3 Performance of Evaluation and Certification

 The certification body monitors each individual evaluation to ensure a uniform procedure, a uniform interpretation of the criteria and uniform ratings.